OpenNebula/vOneCloud-docs/docs/source/release_notes/system_requirements.rst

 System Requirements
 ===================

+.. note:: It is advised to manage one vCenter by only one vOneCloud.
+Otherwise VMs from both server will clash and poduce errors.

 The following components are needed to be present in the infrastructure to implement a cloud infrastructure run by vOneCloud:

 +---------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+